Are LLC’s Required For DSCR Loans and How Does It Work? — A Complete Guide For Real Estate Investors

 This said, you can use your personal bank account to verify liquidity for the down payment and liquidity requirements of the DSCR Loan.

-In this stage, DSCR Lenders will analyze the property’s rental income and operating expenses to calculate the DSCR ratio.
-Once this stage is complete, the loan is cleared-to-close.
+In this stage, DSCR Lenders will order an appraisal and analyze the property’s rental income and operating expenses to calculate the DSCR ratio.
+No personal income review, no tax returns, no DTI calculation.
+Once this stage is complete, the loan is cleared to close.

 LLC vs. Personal Ownership: Key Differences